robinmdm/assignment-2/README.md

-# Here I will list all of the stuff that is necessary
+# PATHFINDER

+# Business description

+a.
+The official name of the business is Pathfinder. b. c. d. e. f.